Sajid2001/real-time-app/README.md

 * Information retrieved and aggregated from the NewsAPI and OpenMeteoAPI
 * Displays relevant news stories for a queries city as well as temperature and air quality information for that city
 * Retrieved data stored on MongoDB for faster retrieval times
-* Data cache system for deletion of outdated documents and to provide the most up-to-date news and weather information
+* Data cache system which enables the deletion of outdated documents and provides the most up-to-date news and weather information

 View site here: https://snapshot-frontend.vercel.app/